elodieandrieu/elodieandrieu.github.io/_pages/publications.md

 layout: archive
 permalink: /publications/
 ---
-### Work in progress
+## Work in progress
-Next version: Bowling together by bowling alone: Social capital and Covid-19 (with F. Borgovoni) "\n" Next version: Community-Level Social Capital and COVID-19 Infections and Fatality in the United States (with F. Borgovoni and S.V.
+Next version: Bowling together by bowling alone: Social capital and Covid-19 (with F. Borgovoni)

+Next version: Community-Level Social Capital and COVID-19 Infections and Fatality in the United States (with F. Borgovoni and S.V.
 Subramanian)

 ### Publications